TomasHubelbauer/track-maker/readme.md

 the cache entry so that the local reference becomes resolved and do not add it as a new reference command on top of the file.

+If a reference is opened that has a name that is already in the cache, tell the user and stop so that we only have unique names in the cache.
+We can't see the directory name of the file, so we can't distinguish files by that.

 ### Warn about local references not being associated with the file while saving

 Once the user goes to save the file, if there are local, non-URL references,